schrodingersbox/spec_cat/README.md

 # schrodingersbox/spec_cat

-This gem contains trivial matchers to make RSpecs a bit more effective and annoying.
+This gem contains trivial matchers to make RSpecs a bit more effective and less annoying.

  * eql_file